 Kirsten Dunst Biography

-As the century turned, she was suddenly all grown up in a raft of movies including the drama The Virgin Suicides (2000, directed by Sofia Coppola), the battle-of-the-cheerleaders comedy Bring It On (2000, with Gabrielle Union) and the high school romance Get Over It (2001).
-Her other films include The Cat’s Meow (2002), Mona Lisa Smile (2003, with Julia Roberts) and Eternal Sunshine of the Spotless Mind (2004, starring Jim Carrey).
-She had the title role in the 2006 Sofia Coppola film Marie Antoinette, and in 2015 gave a surprising turn as a murderous housewife in the TV series Fargo.
+As the century turned, she was suddenly all grown up in a raft of movies including the drama The Virgin Suicides (2000, directed by Sofia Coppola), the battle-of-the-cheerleaders comedy Bring It On (2000, with Gabrielle Union), the high school romance Get Over It (2001), the oddball feature Eternal Sunshine of the Spotless Mind (2004, starring Jim Carrey), and the title role in the 2006 Sofia Coppola film Marie Antoinette.

 She surprised audiences with a winning turn as a wife in over her head in the TV series Fargo (2015), where she co-starred with Jesse Plemons.
 They became a couple in real life in 2017.
 They played husband and wife again in Jane Campion‘s The Power of the Dog (2021), and both were nominated for Oscars in supporting roles.